 The Public Broadcasting Preservation Fellowship (PBPF) supports students enrolled in non-specialized graduate programs to pursue digital preservation projects at public broadcasting organizations around the country.
 The Fellowship is designed to provide graduate students with the opportunity to gain hands-on experiences in the practices of audiovisual preservation; address the need for digitization of at-risk public media materials in underserved areas; and increase audiovisual preservation education capacity in Library and Information Science graduate programs around the country.

-WGBH has developed partnerships with LIS and Archival Science graduate programs at multiple universities: University of North Carolina at Chapel Hill, University of Missouri at Columbia, University of Oklahoma at Norman, Clayton State University, and San Jose State University.
-Each school has been paired with local public media stations to host the Fellows: WUNC, KOPN, the Oklahoma Educational Television Authority, Georgia Public Broadcasting, the Center for Asian American Media in partnership with the Bay Area Video Coalition.
+With support from the Institute of Museum and Library Services (IMLS), WGBH has developed partnerships with LIS and Archival Science graduate programs at multiple universities: University of North Carolina at Chapel Hill, University of Missouri at Columbia, University of Oklahoma at Norman, Clayton State University, San Jose State University, the University of Tennessee, the University of Hawai’i at Manoa, and Kent State University.
+Each school has been paired with local public media stations to host the Fellows: WUNC, KOPN, the Oklahoma Educational Television Authority, Georgia Public Broadcasting, the Center for Asian American Media in partnership with the Bay Area Video Coalition, East Tennessee PBS, and WKSU.
+The next round of IMLS Fellowships will run from Fall 2022 through Spring 2023.

 For more information about what being a Fellow entails, visit About the Fellowships.